-How to do an effective short-term rental analysis in 2022
+How to do an effective short-term rental analysis

 While owning a short-term rental (STR) property can potentially be very profitable, it’s important to conduct a thorough analysis before investing.
 There are different demand drivers for STRs and unique costs to consider as well.